thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 <img src="/files/posts/algorithms/binsearch_snap_100.gif"
 alt="..." class='post-img' style="width:100%;" />

-Before we go on, let me thank **Brenno Barbosa** for his review and comments.
+Before we go on, let me thank [Brenno Barbosa]() for his review and comments.

-A binary search is very easy to define and is based on the fact that the list is ordered.
-Let’s say we are looking for an element $e$.
+It is very easy to define the binary search algorithm, and it starts with the assumption that the list is ordered.
+Let’s say we are looking for an element
+$e$.
 First, the list is divided into two.
 The element in the middle, say $m$, is then compared to $e$: if $m > e$, then $e$ might be in the first half of the list; if $m < e$, then e might be in the second half; if $m=e$, then we are done with our search.
 It is evident now that the central operations in this algorithm are the several comparisons performed during the search.

-As a quick review of how binary search works, find below a minimal Python module implementing a Binary Search.
+As a quick review, find below a minimal Python module implementing a Binary Search.
 The visualization at the beginning of the post is a common way to represent it.
 [This is the script I used to create this animation](https://gist.github.com/thmosqueiro/63b9226fc94bdc3d9a5daf069017035a#file-binsearch_animation-py).

 <script src="https://gist.github.com/thmosqueiro/63b9226fc94bdc3d9a5daf069017035a.js?file=BinarySearch.py"></script>